'It won't be perfect': Albanese hails social media ban as it faces 'teething issues'

 Prime Minister Anthony Albanese is encouraging children to spend more time playing sport and learning an instrument rather than being online.
 Source: AAP / Mick Tsikas

-The new laws came into force on Wednesday and ban teenagers aged under 16 from holding accounts on some social media platforms, including Instagram, Snapchat and TikTok.
+The new laws came into force on Wednesday and ban teenagers aged under 16 from holding accounts on some social media platforms, including Instagram, Snapchat, TikTok, and seven others.
+Other platforms could be added down the track.

-Some experts have been divided over the issue, saying the ban will have positive and negative effects, while others have argued social media is an important tool for young people to have access to.
+Some experts have been divided over the ban, saying it will have positive and negative effects, while others have argued social media is an important tool for young people to have access to.

-Earlier, in a video message posted to social media, Albanese encouraged teenagers to use the ban as an opportunity to "spend quality time" face-to-face with family and friends.
+In a video posted to social media, Albanese encouraged teenagers to use the ban as an opportunity to "spend quality time" face-to-face with family and friends.

 Tech companies are expected to use a range of methods to verify a user's age, including face scans with artificial intelligence, sophisticated analysis of people's posting patterns and language, and digital IDs.